The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Introduction

-Finally, we wish to highlight the recent work of \cite{Granja2024}, which appeared while we were working on this project, as we find it to be the closest in scope to our aims and general approach.
-The authors build upon \citet{Jiang2023}, who constructed a model of bank runs driven by the level of interest rates (e.g., following monetary policy) and franchise value of deposits in relationship with the present value of bank assets, by considering capital regulation recognizing income stabilizing effects of HtM and a cost of asset reclassification from HtM to AfS.
-However, there are some significant differences compared to our setup and assumptions.
-In our model, there is no exogenous cost to reclassification of HtM portfolios, instead a cost only appears endogenously, as determined by assets sold in order for the bank to raise cash to satisfy deposit withdrawals in equilibrium.
-On the other hand, \citet{Granja2024} assume a constant unit cost of the HtM reclassification without which banks would only opt for the HtM category.
-Our setup allows us to study the impact of fire sales and price-impact sensitivity of liquidated securities on market prices of assets.
-To this end, we assume that banks would sell outright securities from their portfolios instead of pledging those as collateral at the central bank or covering deposit outflows with emergency borrowing, likely at much higher cost, as documented by \citet{Cipriani2024} in their empirical work using payments data around the SVB collapse.
+Finally, we highlight the recent work of \cite{Granja2024} which appeared while we were completing this paper.
+Arguably, their work is the closest to our analysis and general approach.
+The authors build on the bank run model of \citet{Jiang2023} and propose a maximization problem to study banks' designation of HtM assets.
+We discuss these two works in detail in Section \ref{subsect:recent_work_runs}.
+Here, we only note that they consider all-or-nothing runs related to insolvency, while we focus on characterizing various run outcomes, with funding and liquidity risk at the center of our model.
+In particular, our setup allows us to study the impact of fire sales and price-impact sensitivity of liquidated securities.
+To this end, we assume banks would sell outright securities from their portfolios instead of pledging those as collateral at the central bank or covering deposit outflows with emergency borrowing, likely at much higher cost, as documented by \citet{Cipriani2024} in their empirical work using payments data around SVB collapse.
 In this way, we can measure how banks can withstand funding shocks on a standalone basis.
-We explicitly consider a funding structure that captures the run-prone uninsured deposits within which the model determines a fraction of withdrawn funding in equilibrium.
-Furthermore, the focus of \citet{Granja2024} is on solvency aspects of bank runs, with recapitalization as an instrument to mitigate the risk, whereas, in our approach, funding and liquidity risk are at the centre of the model.